 What is palladium?

 Palladium is a chemical element with the symbol Pd and has the atomic number 46.
-It is a shiny silver-white metal that has a face-centred cubic crystalline structure.
+It is a shiny silver-white metal that has a face-centered cubic crystalline structure.
 As a noble metal, it is effectively resistant to erosion of air and acids.

 Where to find palladium